MinghuiChen43/awesome-deep-phenomena/README.md

 ### Empirical Study: 2022

+- How Much More Data Do I Need?
+Estimating Requirements for Downstream Tasks. [[paper]](https://arxiv.org/abs/2207.01725)
+  - Rafid Mahmood, James Lucas, David Acuna, Daiqing Li, Jonah Philion, Jose M. Alvarez, Zhiding Yu, Sanja Fidler, Marc T. Law. *CVPR 2022*
+  - Key Word: Neural Scaling Laws; Active Learning.
+  - <details><summary>Digest</summary> Prior work on neural scaling laws suggest that the power-law function can fit the validation performance curve and extrapolate it to larger data set sizes.
+We find that this does not immediately translate to the more difficult downstream task of estimating the required data set size to meet a target performance.
+In this work, we consider a broad class of computer vision tasks and systematically investigate a family of functions that generalize the power-law function to allow for better estimation of data requirements.

 - When Does Re-initialization Work? [[paper]](https://arxiv.org/abs/2206.10011)
   - Sheheryar Zaidi, Tudor Berariu, Hyunjik Kim, Jörg Bornschein, Claudia Clopath, Yee Whye Teh, Razvan Pascanu.
   - Key Word: Re-initialization; Regularization.